 Such posts will be suitable more for the audience in the early (i.e the first two) stages of the funnel.

 You can also utilize this grid format to create a “product types” post.
-This will be a list of all types of products over a period of time; these products may or may not be created by you.
+This will be a list of all types of products over a while; these products may or may not be created by you.

 If such a story makes you mention one of your competitors, do it.
 Showing your competitor’s place in history only serves to boost your brand because your brand comes across as a humble contemporary, unlike a hostile competitor.